-1287 3.1.3 PIV Relying Subsystem
+3.1.3 PIV Relying Subsystem

-The PIV relying subsystem in Figure 3-1 includes components responsible for determining a particular PIV cardholder's access to a physical or logical resource.17 A physical resource is the secured facility (e.g., building, room, parking garage) that the cardholder wishes to access.
+The PIV relying subsystem in Figure 3-1 includes components responsible for determining a particular PIV cardholder's access to a physical or logical resource.22 A physical resource is the secured facility (e.g., building, room, parking garage) that the cardholder wishes to access.
 The logical resource is typically a network or a location on the network (e.g., computer workstation, folder, file, database record, software program) to which the cardholder wants to gain access.

 The relying subsystem depends on authorization mechanisms that define the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
-An example of this is an Access Control List (ACL) associated with a file on a computer system.
+Examples of this include an Access Control List (ACL) associated with a file on a computer system and a secure E-PACS control panel within a facility.